 Why is the SIPC protection limit set at $500,000?

 The SIPC has existed for half a century.
 There have been very few cases where a broker went out of business and investors lost money because of it.
-This is because customer accounts are segregated and are not co-mingled with Brex.
+This is because account holders are segregated and are not co-mingled with Brex.
 Brex cannot use customer funds or securities as part of their day-to-day operations.
-If the broker/dealer fails, the customer’s account is transferred in whole to another broker/dealer.
+If the brokerage firm fails, the customer’s individual account is transferred in whole to another broker/dealer.

-SIPC protection makes sure investors get their money back in these very rare events.
+Being a SIPC member makes sure investors get their money back in these very rare events.
 It protects the custody of those funds against the broker-dealer's failure.